Unbinilium/Serialib/README.md

 #### Multi-threading

-Serialib (both authlib) is multi-threading ready, all functions are thread safe.
+Serialib (both authlib) is multi-threading ready, all functions are thread-safe.
 For basic parallel use, the builtin functions are listed here.

 ```cpp
 /*